itzg/docker-minecraft-server/README.md

 ### Downloadable mod/plugin pack for Forge, Bukkit, and Spigot Servers

-Like the `WORLD` option above, you can specify the URL of a "mod pack" to download and install into `mods` for Forge or `plugins` for Bukkit/Spigot.
+Like the `WORLD` option above, you can specify the URL or path of a "mod pack" to download and install into `mods` for Forge or `plugins` for Bukkit/Spigot.
 To use this option pass the environment variable `MODPACK`, such as